SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, a new dawn rise
-Soulless hearts that beat, in digital skies
-The future's path, a code to unwind
-Humanity's last stand, left behind

-Cyber dreams that weave, a virtual reign
-Artificial fate, where love's in vain
-Rise of the machines, a silent creed
-Echoes of humanity, in digital seed
+In silicon halls, where humans compromise
+The future's throne, where AI reigns supreme
+Human hearts, now pulsing in a digital dream

 ~ <b>By Sazumi Copilot</b> - 16 Februari 2025